apasqualotto-glitch/ProjectTilesDashboard/replit.md

 ## Overview

-A modern, single-page web application for visual project management inspired by Google Keep, Trello, and Notion.
+A modern, full-stack web application for visual project management inspired by Google Keep, Trello, and Notion.
 The app features an interactive tile-based dashboard where each tile represents a project category (Research, Charters, Vessels, Equipment, etc.).
 Users can click tiles to expand them into a full rich-text editor with live preview, drag-and-drop tiles to reorder them, and manage photos within specific categories.

-All data persists to localStorage, making this a fully client-side application with no backend dependencies.
+**Architecture Transition (November 2025)**: The application has transitioned from a localStorage-only client-side app to a PostgreSQL-backed full-stack application with REST API.
+The frontend currently uses localStorage (legacy compatibility), while the backend provides a complete API foundation for collaborative features including version history, shareable links, reminders, and analytics.

 ## User Preferences